jigx-com/jigx-docs/docs/Building Apps with Jigx/Jigx Builder _code editor_/YAML order.md

 updatedAt: Wed Feb 12 2025 18:42:25 GMT+0000 (Coordinated Universal Time)
 ---

 When it comes to ordering YAML elements, it's crucial to structure your Jigx file in a clear and logical manner.
-By doing so, you can ensure that your YAML data is easy to read, maintain, and troubleshoot, and sometimes, even the performance and order of execution are determined by the order.&#x20;
+By doing so, you can ensure that your YAML data is easy to read, maintain, and troubleshoot, and sometimes, even the performance and order of execution are determined by the order.

 Here are the best practices for ordering YAML elements in a jig file and the recommended structure for items in a section, for example, components.